Morten-JO/GDSRT/README.md

 Currently, this is targetted against games with trading services, as these usually have elements that needs to be tracked and handled when an exploit happens.
 This could for example be when a inidividual is found to be cheating, the trades of that user can be tracked, and action can be taken against then.

+## How this is suppoused to work
+When an incident, such as somebody who has illegally been selling currency in a game gets discovered.
+One can when performing bans, etc use this to find out exactly which trades happened, and which trades were "suspicious".
+This gives the admin a very easy way to see which individuals this user traded items to.
+Then they can use that to perform mitigation actions for that specific incident.
+Furthermore, it also allows chain-scanning, meaning it can produce a "chain" of suspicious trades if one where to for example be muling something to prevent discovery.

 ## Deployment
 ### Config file
 First of all, the service has a config.properties file that needs to be defined with various values: